Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Introduction

 Second, to detect asset management vulnerabilities, we combine symbolic execution and taint analysis to identify {\em vulnerable calls} that adversaries can trigger with malicious parameters, including those where only critical parameters are adversary-controlled.

-Third, we use concolic execution to speed up symbolic execution and mitigate path explosion through concrete seed inputs~\cite{sen2007concolic}.
-To obtain high-quality seed inputs at a large scale, we observe that historical transactions, when available\done, can be leveraged to automatically extract input seeds to improve both efficiency and detection efficacy.
+Third, we use transaction-seeded symbolic execution, i.e., symbolic execution initialized with concrete inputs from historical transactions, to speed up symbolic execution and mitigate path explosion through concrete seed inputs~\cite{sen2007concolic}.
+While seeded symbolic execution itself is not new, our contribution lies in a smart-contract-specific realization that leverages public historical transactions as high-quality seeds.
+To obtain such seeds at a large scale, we observe that historical transactions, when available\done, can be leveraged to automatically extract input seeds to improve both efficiency and detection efficacy.
 In the absence of historical transactions, our symbolic execution still functions correctly, though without the efficiency gains from seed inputs.

+\parhead{Responsible Disclosure} As our exploits can readily compromise existing smart contracts, we responsibly disclosed them to the affected parties through a dedicated blockchain messaging service (Blockscan Chat by Etherscan~\cite{blockscan2025chat}), following the same disclosure practice adopted by prior research~\cite{qin2023blockchain}.
+Moreover, we adhere to several additional responsible practices.
+We test all exploits on a local replication of the Ethereum blockchain that is disconnected from the public network.
+Unless the attacks have occurred in the wild and the vulnerabilities are publicly known, we do not disclose the specific addresses of vulnerable contracts in the paper.